protocol/research-website/content/posts/202303-discourse-graphs-q-and-a/index.md

 - number of public graphs
 - number of collaborators per graph

-b) Test the claim: “Discourse graphs are more effective than other methods of collaboration”
+b) Test the claim: “Discourse graphs are more effective than other methods of collaboration” with
 - citations per discourse graph node vs. final paper (and relative time lag)
 - subjective evaluation of the rate of progress in subfields where shared notes graphs are used vs. other fields